derek-zhou/liv/README.md

 LIV is written in [Elixir](https://elixir-lang.org) so you need to install the tool chains for Erlang and Elixir.
 You will also need the basic tool chain for node.js to build the js and css.
 The Phoenix's [installation guide](https://hexdocs.pm/phoenix/installation.html) contains everything you need.
 LIV does not use a database, so the part of PostgreSQL is irrelevant.

+LIV also need a couple of commandline tools to function.
+They are:

+* inotify-tools, to watch the new mail dir
+* socat, for local machine automation

+They can be installed in most Linux distributions.

 LIV uses the [mu email search engine](https://github.com/djcb/mu) so you will also need to install that.
 Please install the 1.4.x branch.
 Once installed please verify that mu is indeed working by building the index `mu init && mu index`

 If you use a IMAP server, you need to disable the automatic moving from `new/` to `cur/` directory by the IMAP server.
 This is because LIV need to be notified by email arrival and update the index.
 LIV will do the moving itself.
 If you are using `exim` and `dovecot` like me, you will need to make sure the exim's config has: